Multan Punjab, Pakistan Travel Guide

 Combine Multan with other area attractions.

-Southern Pakistan: Connect to Sindh province, visiting Sukkur and Karachi, for a dive into Southern Pakistan's history and coastal culture.
+Southern Pakistan: Connect to Sindh province, visiting Sukkur and Karachi, for a deep look at Southern Pakistan's history and coastal culture.

 Visit during the summer (June-August) to experience Multan's famous mango season, enjoying the fresh fruit and local mango festivals.